nicola-decao/s-vae-pytorch/README.md

 ## Structure
 * [distributions](https://github.com/nicola-decao/s-vae-pytorch/tree/master/hyperspherical_vae/distributions): Pytorch implementation of the von Mises-Fisher and hyperspherical Uniform distributions.
 Both inherit from `torch.distributions.Distribution`.
 * [ops](https://github.com/nicola-decao/s-vae-pytorch/tree/master/hyperspherical_vae/ops): Low-level operations used for computing the exponentially scaled modified Bessel function of the first kind and its derivative.
-* [examples](https://github.com/nicola-decao/s-vae-pytorch/tree/master/examples): Example code for using the library within a Tensorflow project.
+* [examples](https://github.com/nicola-decao/s-vae-pytorch/tree/master/examples): Example code for using the library within a PyTorch project.

 ## Usage
 Please have a look into the [examples folder](https://github.com/nicola-decao/s-vae-pytorch/tree/master/examples).
 We adapted our implementation to follow the structure of the [Pytorch probability distributions](https://pytorch.org/docs/stable/distributions.html).